fregu856/skalman/README.md

 - - (Make sure that the laptop is connected to the Raspian RPI wifi)
 - - (Make sure that the Raspbian RPI is streaming video)
 - - [laptop] python ~/skalman/laptop/webpage/app.py

+## Usage:

+- Power on the Raspbian RPI and wait for a few seconds for the wifi hotspot to start
+- Connect the laptop to the Raspbian RPI wifi
+- Connect the battery and power on the OpenCR (this will power on the Ubuntu RPI)

+- SSH into the Ubuntu RPI:
+- - [laptop] $ ssh pi@172.24.1.57

+- SSH into the Raspbian RPI:
+- - [laptop] $ ssh pi@172.24.1.1

+- [laptop] $ roscore

+- [Ubuntu RPI] $ roslaunch skalman ubuntu_rpi.launch
+:
+- [Raspbian RPI] $ sh start_video_stream.sh

+- (Make sure that the laptop is connected to the Raspian RPI wifi)
+- (Make sure that the Raspbian RPI is streaming video)
+- [laptop] $ rosrun skalman webpage.py